radenmuaz/slope-ad/README.md

 # That's about it

 Check out examples in `examples/simple` for more short snippets.
+MNIST classifier example is in `example/mnist_mlp.py`

-`slope/nn.py` provides example nn.Module system like in Pytorch, but with usage API like JAX MNIST classifier example is in `example/mnist_mlp.py`
+`src/slope/nn.py` provides nn.Module system like in Pytorch, but with usage API like JAX

-You are encourage to read the source, starting from `slope/__init__.py`, `slope/core.py` and `slope/backends/numpy_backend.py`
+You are encourage to read the source, starting from `slope/__init__.py`, `slope/core.py` and `slope/backends/iree.py`

+# Contributing

+Fork this repo and hack, and maybe do a PR, too many things need to be done (see Roadmap) Idk everything is flaky and I am still experimenting and doing many API changes, maybe later I will open a new github repo.

+# Roadmap
+- cuda
+- onnxruntime backend
+- numpy backend
+- scatter gather ops
+- gpt2 training
+- whisper inference
+- passing state random sampling threefry
+- core tests, operators tests on all Trace types